leilaouahrani/ED/README.md

 Conception & Supervision : L. Ouahrani & D. Bennouar / Collaborateurs : O. Hamel & S. Lamari

-this code is used to train an encoder-decoder neural network with an attention mechanism allowing the generation of paraphrases for both Arabic and English languages.
+This code is used to train an encoder-decoder neural for paraphrase generation for both Arabic and English languages.